jereOG/femur_nnUNet/ReadMe.md

    pip install -r requirements.txt
    ```

-The plan files in the nnU-Net will be automatically updated when you run the `training.ipynb` notebook.
+The plan files in the nnU-Net should be automatically updated when you run the `training.ipynb` notebook.

 ## Usage